 As an alternative to pre-engineered steel connectors, both fully threaded and partially threaded self-tapping screws can connect beams to posts in bearing connections.
-Post to beam connections are capable of resisting longitudinal and transverse lateral loads, as work, self-tapping screws are an efficient alternative for post to beam connections and can easily be concealed if required.
+Post to beam connections are capable of resisting longitudinal and transverse lateral loads, as well as uplift forces.
+Either for temporary or permanent work, self-tapping screws are an efficient alternative for post to beam connections and can easily be concealed if required.